Stuttering in Toddlers - How Parents Can Help

 What we can do to help our child is to speak in a smooth way.
 And make the first vowel sound in a word or sentence, whatever you want to say, longer, stronger, and deeper than usual.
 It's like singing on the first vowel sound.
 And we also want to split our speech into short phrases.

-So, first, it's about the overall pattern of smooth speaking, and second, it’s about the smooth inflow into the phrase.
+So, first, it's about the overall pattern of smooth speaking, and second, it’s about the smooth and relaxing inflow into the phrase.

 Tip #2.
 Emotional confidence